nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # 4 Upcoming features `[coming soon]`

 * Highlight overdue orders.
-* Better representation of sales report to track your business’s growth.
+* Better representation of sales report (e.g. Pie charts or graphs) to track your business’s growth.
 * Ability to export your data as csv.

 --------------------------------------------------------------------------------------------------------------------